Bayesian Safety Validation for Failure Probability Estimation of Black-Box Systems: Problem Formulation

 and then using the estimated failure region $\hat{g}$ we draw a sample from the distribution

-Here we use the indicator function $\mathds{1}\{ \cdot \}$ that returns $1$ when the input is \texttt{true} and $0$ otherwise.
+Here, we use the indicator function $\mathds{1}\{ \cdot \}$, which returns $1$ when the input is \texttt{true} and $0$ otherwise.
 Sampling from the approximate failure distribution defined by the surrogate helps to refine likely failure regions to ensure a better estimate of the probability of failure.
-But if the system under test $f$ outputs a probability of failure value in $[0,1]$ instead of a binary failure indication, then we can use this information and sample from the following distribution that weights towards those failures that have higher confidence:
+If the system $f$ outputs a failure probability value in $[0,1]$ instead of a binary indicator, then we can use this information and sample from the distribution that weights towards higher confidence failures:

-The proposed acquisition functions work under a more restrictive binary system $f: \mathbb{R}^n \to \{0,1\}$ and a system $f: \mathbb{R}^n \to [0,1]$ that outputs a probabilistic value of failure (which can be interpreted as confidence or stochasticity).
+The proposed acquisition functions work under a more restrictive binary system $f: \mathbb{R}^n \to \mathbb{B}$ and a system $f: \mathbb{R}^n \to [0,1]$ that outputs a probabilistic value of failure (which can be interpreted as confidence or stochasticity).
 We define \textit{failure region sampling} using the more general distribution in \cref{eq:frs_pvalue} because it works for both types of system outputs.
 When a granular measure of system failure is available, it can be used to make a more informative surrogate model.
-One use of such a surrogate would be to analyze the severity of failure based on the regions with the highest failure confidence.
-When using this type of surrogate during system development, developers could focus on addressing or mitigating those failures with both high confidence and high operational likelihood as a form of triage.
-If only binary failure information is available, developers could simply focus on those failures with high operational likelihood.
-Applying to binary-valued systems is more general and thus the primary focus of this work, but we demonstrate on a probability-valued case in \cref{sec:prob_valued_sys}. \Cref{alg:fsar} describes the full \textit{failure search and refinement} procedure to compute the subsequent points from the three proposed acquisition functions and \cref{fig:fsar_toy} provides an illustrative example.
+If only binary failure information is available, developers could simply focus on those failures with high likelihood.
+Applying to binary-valued systems is more general and thus the primary focus of this work, but we demonstrate on a probability-valued case in \cref{sec:prob_valued_sys}.
+In the case when no failures are predicted (i.e., $\hat{g}(\vec{x}) = 0,\, \forall \vec{x} \in \mathcal{X}$), then we sample directly from $\hat{h}$.

+\Cref{alg:fsar} describes the \textit{failure search and refinement} (FSAR) procedure to compute the subsequent points from the three proposed acquisition functions. \Cref{fig:fsar_toy} provides an illustrative example where the probabilistic surrogate model with predicted failures shown in red and the \textit{failure search and refinement} acquisition functions after $T=\num{30}$ iterations are shown (with $N=\num{90}$ data points, showing true observations as red/green squares).
+Lighter colors indicate maximums and red circles indicate the next selected point.
+The operational likelihood model $p(\vec{x})$ is shown as marginal distribution subplots.
+Notice the low uncertainty around the likely failure region and the influence of $p(\vec{x})$ on the boundary refinement; the algorithm first refines the likely boundary, and then refines the entire boundary in the limit.
+The system under test is an example system shown in \cref{fig:toy_rep}

 {

 }